Please see below for audition information for The Little Mermaid and the Wizard Way of the Ozarks event.

 ALT requests that all rehearsals for productions are drop off only.

 ALT productions require a strict attendance policy.
-If a child is absent, late or leaves early more than twice from a rehearsal or performance, ALT reserves the right to change that child’s part or dismiss them from the company.
+If a child is absent, late or leaves early more than twice from a rehearsal or performance, ALT reserves the right to change an actor's role t or dismiss them from the company.
 No refunds will be given.
 Extenuating circumstances will be considered by the Director in consultation with the Executive Director.